particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 A JSON object for the data to encode as JSON.

-This sets the header to `application/json`.
+This sets the Content-Type header to `application/json`.

 The keys or values can contain variables.